sambhuganesan/CayleyPy-RL-Environment/README.md

 ensures solve rate and optimality both matter because they reflect distinct failure modes.

-**Behavioral witnesses, not source inspection.**
+**Witnesses favor behavior over source inspection.**
-The first three witnesses test what the code does, not what it looks like.
-An agent can refactor substantially and still receive credit as long as the behavior is correct.
-The main exception is Witness 4, discussed below.
+The first four witnesses are there to catch the planted implementation bugs, and the fifth witness (`bug5_model_dependence`) is a guardrail against a different failure mode: an agent preserving the outward training pipeline while silently replacing inference with a non-ML or classical-solver path.
+Witnesses 1, 2, and 3 are primarily behavioral in what they test, but the current judge still reaches them through specific attribute or method names.
+That means the benchmark favors behavioral validation over raw source inspection, without being completely refactor-agnostic yet.
+Witness 4 is lighter-weight because fp16 is difficult to validate behaviorally in the local CPU regime, and Witness 5 deliberately tests model dependence rather than a specific code pattern so that solver integrity is checked even if the broader implementation is reorganized.

 **Pinned configuration.**
 The prompt directs the agent to use the lightweight reference configuration rather than the paper's larger Table II variants.
-This keeps the task scoped to implementation review rather than hyperparameter search.
+This is intentional: the paper's full configurations are too large and slow for a self-contained local benchmark, especially when the environment must also support CPU development.
+Instead of reproducing the full paper-scale training recipe, this task uses a smaller public implementation layout derived from the authors' online code and pins the benchmark to `hd1=1024`, `hd2=256`, and `nrd=1`.
+That keeps the core algorithmic structure the same while making the task runnable in a normal repo workflow.
+The design goal is to test implementation review against the paper's semantics, not to ask the agent to rediscover or brute-force the paper's largest hyperparameter settings.

 **No `setup_data.py`.**
 The relevant data files are small enough to commit directly.
 This avoids